wearetheframers/frame-core-wip/README.md

    - The `Mind` generates new thoughts based on perceptions and memories.

 3. **Decision Making**
    - The `Brain` component makes decisions based on current perceptions, memories, and thoughts.
+   - **New:** Variables and parameters are validated during decision-making to ensure actions can be executed properly.
+   - The `Brain` component makes decisions based on current perceptions, memories, and thoughts.
    - Decisions can lead to actions, new task generation, or changes in the Framer's state.